hipe/tmx/doc_test/README.md

 ### introduction to the structural paraphernalia of test frameworks

+(EDIT: most of this section will probably change.. #todo)

 this is the structure of a generated test document in the default target test framework in the eyes of doc-test: